Sailor Moon Classic

 "Alright!" she said with supreme confidence, "Let's go!"

-At the jewelry store, Molly had tried to run and escape, but the monster that resembled her mother had blocked whatever path she tried to use.
-Morga had then chased Molly around, laughing as if she was playing a game.
+Back at the jewelry store, Molly had tried to run and escape, but the monster that resembled her mother blocked whatever path she tried to use.
+Morga had then chased Molly around, laughing as if she were playing a game.
 After some time, unable to escape, Molly had somehow summon the courage to turn and fight her.

 Much good as is did her.
 Her attacks were useless and now Morga had her decaying hands around her throat.
 Molly tried desperately to pry away the foul hands, but to no avail.
 The hands only tightened more and more painfully as she struggled and tried to breath.